-To create a cohesive wardrobe you actually also need a selection of garments in neutral colours to act as a balance to the other colours.
+To create a cohesive wardrobe you also need a selection of garments in neutral colours to act as a balance to the other colours.

 Definitions of a Neutral Colour